yuanhjty/code-template-tool/README.md

 * Target Directory (where generated codes is placed)

-  * If invoke command `template: New File / Folder From Template` via command panel:
+  * If the command `template: New File / Folder From Template` is invoked via command panel:

     * If there is active editor, target directory is the active editor's directory.

     * Else, target directory is the workspace directory.

-  * If invoke command `template: New File / Folder From Template` via context menu:
+  * If the command `template: New File / Folder From Template` is invoked via context menu:

     * If clicked item is a file, target directory is the file's directory.